Skip to content

 What is AI SEO for HVAC?

 Traditional HVAC SEO fights for a spot in Google's local pack and organic listings.
-GEO fights one layer earlier — inside the answer itself.
-When someone types “should I repair or replace a 15-year-old AC” or “best heat pump installer near me” into ChatGPT, Gemini, Perplexity, or Google AI Overviews, the engine synthesizes a recommendation from reviews, directories, your Google Business Profile, manufacturer dealer locators, and whatever it has learned about your brand from the open web.
-AI SEO for HVAC is the discipline of feeding every one of those inputs so the recommendation lands on you.
+GEO observes another layer: the generated answer and its visible sources.
+When someone types “should I repair or replace a 15-year-old AC” or “best heat pump installer near me” into ChatGPT, Gemini, Perplexity, or Google AI Overviews, the system may use reviews, directories, a Google Business Profile, manufacturer pages, service content, or other retrievable sources.
+AI SEO for HVAC records the output, audits the controllable evidence, and repeats the observation after material changes.

 What buyers actually ask the AI